 screening for sexually transmitted infections (STIs) is an important part of

 have sex again so that they can also have any infections diagnosed and treated.

-condition, especially if you also have HIV.
-It can be caused by untreated STIs
+ovaries.
+It can be caused by some untreated STIs such as

 gonorrhoea and chlamydia, as

 in the lower part of your stomach area